cultureandempire/cultureandempire.github.io/cande.md

 Four thousand years ago, we invented agriculture and built the first cities and empires.
 Suddenly, we could accumulate wealth beyond what we could use individually or in a clan.
 We rapidly invented writing, number systems, money, de jure property, written laws, courts, and a civil service.

 The first currencies were precious objects like [cowries](https://en.wikipedia.org/wiki/Shell_money), or rare minerals like salt and gold.
 These became symbolized and regulated over time.
 Gold was shaped into standard bars, marked with the sign of the ruler, then into smaller pieces, then coins of various metals.
-Eventually these were replaced by artificial paper money.
+Eventually these were replaced by paper money.

 A currency doesn't have to be backed by the State; however, it must be convertible.
 A state-backed currency loses value if the State prints too much of it, as States tend to do eventually.
 A natural currency stops being convertible if it stops being rare.
 The best currencies are highly portable (I can carry them with me), anonymous (I can spend them without others discovering), and scalable to any size of market.